 What are the alternatives to gas/oil boilers?

-If you are considering a more eco-friendly option for your gas heating we van help you make the decision.
+If you are considering a more eco-friendly option for your gas heating we can help you make the decision.

-We at AHS, believe Renewable Energy is the future, with rising energy costs and rising Co2 levels it has never made more sense, or been more important, to see if renewable energy works for your home and your pocket.
+At AHS, we believe Renewable Energy is the future, with rising energy costs and rising Co2 levels it has never made more sense, to see if renewable energy works for your home and your pocket.
 With technology constantly improving and changing, it’s a challenge to make an informed decision.
-In order to help make sense of the renewable energy marketplace we have explained the main choices available to the consumer.
+In order to help make sense of the renewable energy marketplace we have explained the main choices available to the consumer: